Pupil Premium Funding

 Governors in the Finance committee scrutinise the spending of the pupil premium and analyse outcomes termly to ensure that the funding has a clear impact on improving outcomes for qualifying pupils

-The school had 19 students recorded as Pupil Premium.
+The school had 17 students eligible for Pupil Premium.